MuhammadShoaibKalim/DBMS/DB.md

 - A database is an organized collection of data so that it can be easily accessed and managed.
 - You can organize data into tables, rows, and columns, and index it to make it easier to find relevant information.
-- Database handlers create a database in such a way that only one set of software program provides access to data to all the users.
+- Database handlers create a database in such a way that only one set of software programs provides access to data to all the users.
 - The main purpose of the database is to operate a large amount of information by storing, retrieving, and managing data.
 - There are many dynamic websites on the World Wide Web nowadays that are handled through databases.
 For example, a model that checks the availability of rooms in a hotel.
 It is an example of a dynamic website that uses a database.
 - There are many databases available like MySQL, Sybase, Oracle, MongoDB, Informix, PostgreSQL, SQL Server, etc.